Jokeren/GPA/docs/MANUAL.md

 ### rodinia/backprop
  - **Kernel**: `bpnn_layerforward_CUDA`
  - **Version**: origin
- - **Estimate Speedup**: 1.15x
+ - **Estimate Speedup**: 1.14x
  - **Achieved Speedup**: 1.15x
  - **Section**: Code Optimizer
  - **Description**:

 The #1 GPUWarpBalance optimizer suggests removing synchronizations on several lines.
-We remove the synchronization on Line 35, which contributes to 1.15x speedup as projected.
+We remove the synchronization on Line 35 and Line 39 and remove the branch condition on Line 32 to mitigate the synchronization on Line 43, which contributes to 1.15x speedup as projected.
 Due the the program's constraint, other synchronizations cannot be removed.

  - **Kernel**: `bpnn_layerforward_CUDA`
  - **Version**: opt1
- - **Estimate Speedup**: 1.10x
+ - **Estimate Speedup**: 1.24x
  - **Achieved Speedup**: 1.21x
  - **Section**: Code Optimizer
  - **Description**: